jonathanward/_shifted/README.txt

 The player will type the order of dishes starting in place 1.
 If they guess correctly, they win the game!
 If the guess is not correct, they will be told how many dishes, if any, are in the correct place.

+A guess can look like any of the following:

+burrito soup burger pasta
+burrito,soup,burger,pasta
+burrito, soup, burger, pasta

 Example response: 0 dishes are in the correct place.

 The player will not know if the dish belongs on the table unless it is in the correct place.